 In this article, I’ll cover some of the ways that I have personally discovered, in my 20 years of volunteering, and we look at what some of the experts say as well.

-Before putting out a call for volunteers, you should ensure that you have an easily understood mission, a structure to your organization, and the appropriate legal paperwork up-to-date.
+Before putting out a call for volunteers, you should ensure that you have an easily understood mission, a structure to your organisation, and the appropriate legal paperwork up-to-date.
 For example, in Australia, if you have volunteers in community service that interact with minors, you will need your volunteers to have a Working with Children card.

 – Joe Waters

 Your volunteers are a precious resource for your organisation.
 Although volunteers may not covered by regular employee insurance or compensation, you are still required to ensure that all volunteers have a safe work environment, and importantly, the right insurance coverage.

 Have a position description

 The best organisations I have worked with in the past have clear expectations written out in the form of position or job descriptions.
 There are many hundreds of examples available online, and as a start, a simple one page overview to what is expected of them, and what the volunteers tasks will be, is usually sufficient.